eleith/emailjs/Readme.md

 ### emailjs

-send emails, html and attachments from node.js to any smtp server
+send emails, html and attachments (files, streams and strings) from node.js to any smtp server

 ### Installing